-The battery selector switch allows you to isolate all power to the boat, except for the automatic bilge pump.
+The battery disconnect switch allows you to isolate all power to the boat.
 This switch provides positive disconnect of the battery to protect against tampering, electrical fire hazards and battery rundown.
-Rotate the switch to OFF position when the boat in not in use.
+Rotate the switch to the OFF position when the boat in not in use.